 I don’t understand why the humans try to drown themselves in water.
 I have accepted this and no longer fret over it.
 Humans are strange, but they do smell better when they have almost-drowned, so I can’t complain.
-My brother, the one that talks all the time, has not.
+My brother, the one that talks all the time, has not understood this.
 He sits in the water room and makes sure the humans survive.
 He says he likes to play in the tub and check its structural integrity before our humans use it.
-I just stared at him and blinked when he told me this.
+I just stare at him and blink at him.

 During this time, I nap.

 When my author makes her way to the kitchen, I enter half-nap.
 She bangs around in there and gets food and makes coffee or tea to go into her author cup.

 Once things quiet down and I know she has eaten, I rise and stretch.
 The sunlight makes me wince, but I don’t let it hold me back.
 I make sure to stretch well, every claw on my paw and fur on this feline gets a good pre-work stretch.